WoofGrrrr/file-system-broker/README.md

   + getFullPathName - return the full system pathName for a file
   + isValidFileName - is a fileName valid?
   + isValidDirectoryName - is a directoryName valid?
+  + getFileSystemPathName - returns the full pathName of the system directory on which this API operates

 <br>
 <br>